SaniyaGapchup/TXT2SQL/GITHUB_PUSH_INSTRUCTIONS.md

 1. Go to https://github.com/new
 2. **Repository name**: `TXT2SQL` (or your preferred name)
-3. **Description**: "Text-to-SQL with Small Language Models: LoRA, DoRA, GRPO, and rStar-SQL deep thinking.
-Achieve 88% accuracy at 1/66th of GPT-4's cost."
+3. **Description**: "Text-to-SQL with Small Language Models: LoRA, DoRA, GRPO, and rStar-SQL deep thinking for cost-effective SQL generation."
 4. **Visibility**: Public or Private (your choice)
 5. **DO NOT** initialize with README, .gitignore, or license (we already have these)
 6. Click **"Create repository"**